danielBCN/PyActor-example/README.md

 PEP8 style guide, common bad smells and errors.

 This results in health rate that gives the code a score.
-Try to keep that score high, as your code gets mor readable and consistent.
+Try to keep that score high, as your code gets more readable and consistent.

+To set this service up, logg in with your github account at https://landscape.io and givi it access to the repository so it checks every commit.

 Also, the health is represented in a badge that you can put on your readme for everyone to know.